etemesi254/zune-image/crates/zune-jpeg/README.md

 let pixels = decoder.decode().unwrap();
 ```

-The decoder supports more manipulations via `ZuneJpegOptions`,
+The decoder supports more manipulations via `DecoderOptions`,
 see additional documentation in the library.

 ## Goals